aleinfuNeosurance/NeosuranceSDK_v3_java/README.md

 ## Requirements (be sure)

-1. Inside your **AndroidManifest.xml** be sure to have the following permissions:
+1. Inside your project **AndroidManifest.xml** be sure to have the following permissions:

 	```xml
 	<uses-permission android:name="android.permission.INTERNET" />